-Companies must also install a pC02 sensor to the base of the Smart buoy.
+Companies must also install a pC02 sensor to the base of the Spotter buoy.
 A pC02 sensor will be available at the surface, side of the pool at the start of the product demonstration run.
 The pC02 sensor will be constructed from 1⁄2-inch, 1-inch, and 2-inch PVC pipe.
 A connector will be constructed from 1⁄2-inch pipe and be inserted into the 1-inch pipe on deployment.
 Companies must place the pC02 sensor in the designated area.
 The designated area will be a 50 cm square of 1⁄2-inch PVC pipe painted orange.
 Companies will receive 5 points when they successfully place the pC02 sensor in the designated area.
-Successfully placing the pC02 sensor in the designated area.
-Successfully placing the pC02 sensor in the designated area or is defined as the sensor completely within the PVC of the designated area for the entire product demonstration run.
+Successfully placing the pC02 sensor in the designated area is defined as the sensor completely within the PVC of the designated area and standing upright.
+The pC02 sensor must remain upright and in the designated area for the entire product demonstration run.
 If the pC02 sensor comes out of the designated area or is knocked over at any time during the run, companies will lose points for placing it in the designated area.
-If it does move out of the designated area or is knocked over, companies may place it again to regain those points.
+If it does move out of the designated area or is knocked over, companies may place it again to regain their points.

-After placing the pC02 sensor in the designated area, companies must connect the sensor to the Smart buoy base.
-The Smart buoy base will have a port, constructed from 1 1⁄2-inch PVC pipe.
-Companies will receive 10 points for successfully connecting the pC02 sensor to the base of the Smart buoy.
-Successfully connecting the pC02 sensor to the base is defined as the pC02 connector no longer in contact with the vehicle and both 1⁄2-inch PVC pipe connections inside the 1 1⁄2-inch PVC ports on the base of the Smart buoy.
+After placing the pC02 sensor in the designated area, companies must connect the sensor to the Spotter buoy base.
+The Spotter buoy base will have a port, constructed from 11⁄2-inch PVC pipe.
+Companies will receive 10 points for successfully connecting the pC02 sensor to the base of the Spotter buoy.
+Successfully connecting the pC02 sensor to the base is defined as the pC02 connector no longer in contact with the vehicle and both 1⁄2-inch PVC pipe connections inside the 11⁄2-inch PVC ports on the base of the Spotter buoy.
 The pC02 sensor must stay installed for the entire product demonstration run.
-If the connector is pulled out or becomes disconnected at any time during the run, companies will lose points for connecting the pC02 sensor to the Smart buoy.
-If it does become disconnected, companies may reconnect the sensor to regain those points.
+If the connector is pulled out or becomes disconnected at any time during the run, companies will lose points for connecting the pC02 sensor to the Spotter buoy.
+If it does become disconnected, companies may reconnect the sensor to regain their points.